-- 16 Nutmeg Dr: Complaint received 2/10/25.
-Property periodically will have trash out front that will migrate to other neighbor's yards due to weather.
-Police have been notified several times to respond to the property and speak with owner.
-Junk also will appear on the side of the house.
-Initial inspection there was too much snow to determine junk or trash was on the property.
-Will evaluate further with Land Use director. - 5 Long Pond Rd: Complaint received via phone call on 1/28/25 to the property has a lot of junk in the yard with several unregistered vehicles, including an old semi-trailer.
-Will contact owner for a meeting with the Land Use Director and ZEO for compliance. - 43R Long Pond Rd: Complaint received on 1/28/25 by the same complainant for 5Long Pond.
+- 5 Long Pond Rd: Complaint received via phone call on 1/28/25 to the property has a lot of junk in the yard with several unregistered vehicles, including an old semi-trailer.
+Will contact owner for a meeting with the Land Use Director and ZEO for compliance.
+Also zoning violations present.
+Sent follow up email to set up a meeting.
+No response yet.
+Will convene with LUD for next steps. - 43R Long Pond Rd: Complaint received on 1/28/25 by the same complainant for 5Long Pond.
 The property has a lot of junk that continues to stack up on the property over time.
 A site inspection was conducted on 2/12/25, the property was observed to have a lot of junk and garbage visible from the Cider Hill Rd way but hidden on the other side of Long Pond.
 There also appears to be an RV but it could not be determined if it had registered plates.
-An RVC for the blighted property will be drafted.
+RVC drafted and awaiting review - 1777 Rt 12: Ongoing blight case for several years.
+The homeowner passed away and the property was put into an estate.
+Various amounts of junk, debris, and discarded items were visible from the roadway.
+In addition, the home and shed on the property were in poor condition.
+Recently the property was bought and clean up has begun on the property.
+Closed.